neherlab/pan-genome-analysis/README.md

 ##**Step-by-Step tutorial:**<br />
-In `data/TestSet`, you will find a small set of four *Pseudomonas aeruginosa* genomes that is used in this tutorial.
+In `data/TestSet`, you will find a small set of five *Mycoplasma genitalium* genomes that is used in this tutorial.
 Your own data should also reside in such a folder within `data/` -- we will refer to this folder as *run directory* below.
 The name of the run directory is used as a species name in down-stream analysis.
-To run `pan-genome-analysis` pipeline, you need to execute a series of steps that can be started using the `run.sh` script To run ...
+To run `pan-genome-analysis` pipeline, you need to execute a series of steps that can be started using the `run-TestSet.sh` script
+To run ...
 ```
 python ./scripts/run-pipeline -fn data/TestSet -sl TestSet-RefSeq.txt -st 1 2